yohamta/furex/README.md

 )
 ```

-For a more extensive example, check out the [example here](examples/game/main.go).
+For a more extensive example, check out the [example here](examples/game/main.go) and the embedded [HTML file](examples/game/assets/html/main.html).

 ### CSS Properties